FAQ

 How many supply stations are provided along the routes?

-> 27 km + Nordic walking 27 km (Pont du Gard> Uzès): The course is also run in semi-autonomy.
-A complete refreshment station will be provided (in Argilliers at km 13.8), as well as solid and liquid refreshment at the finish in Uzès.
+> 27 km + Nordic walking 27 km (Pont du Gard > Uzès): The course is also run in semi-autonomy.
+A full aid station will be provided (in Argilliers), as well as a full food and drink station at the finish in Uzès.

 Note that all participants who wish can benefit from personal assistance on the courses, even outside official refreshment areas.